Police conduct controlled explosion near US Embassy, London – DW – 11/22/2024

 They said that the noise was a controlled explosion carried out by officers.
 "Enquiries are still ongoing and cordons will remain in place for the time being," the Metropolitian Police wrote on social media site X.

-The police said ealier they were investigating a suspect package, and had roped off a road "out of an abundance of caution."
+Earlier, the police said they were investigating a suspicious package and had cordoned off a road "out of an abundance of caution."

+The US Embassy is now located in the Nine Elms area near the River Thames, having moved from its central London location in Mayfair in 2018 for security reasons.

+The embassy's purpose-built glass cube building is situated next to upscale apartment buildings in what was once an industrial area.
+The neighborhood also features Battersea Power Station, a 1930s-era landmark that has been transformed into a shopping and dining complex.